Cidermonster/fuzzy_multiple/README.md

 # fuzzy_multiple
-Fuzzy multiple regression analysis can be performed in Excel.
+This macro file can be used with Microsoft Excel on Windows.
+However, to use this macro file in Excel, you must enable the analysis tool from the add-in.